ibm-cloud-docs/vpc/vsi-is-iam-access.md

 - [Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#block-storage-snapshots-for-vpc)
 - [File Storage for VPC](/docs/account?topic=account-iam-service-roles-actions#file-storage-for-vpc)
 - [Regional Backup as a Service for VPC](/docs/account?topic=account-iam-service-roles-actions#regional-backup-as-a-service-for-vpc)

+Some VPC tasks require authorizations for multiple IAM actions.
+For example, create virtual server instance not only requires `is.instance.instance.create`, it also requires `is.vpc.vpc.operate`, `is.subnet.subnet.operate`, `is.security-group.security-group.operate`, and `is.volume.volume.create`.
+Additional conditional actions might be required.
+For example, if you provision an instance on a dedicated host, you need `is.dedicated-host.dedicated-host-group.operate` and `is.dedicated-host.dedicated-host.operate`.
+The Virtual Private Cloud API reference includes an Authorization section for each API call, for example, [Create an instance](/apidocs/vpc/latest#create-instance).
+{: note}

 ## Assigning access to VPC Infrastructure Services in the console
 {: #vpc-infrastructure-services-assign-access-console}